isajacas/isajacas.github.io/README.md

 # <center> Welcome! 👋 </center>

 I'm a chilean Economist and Data Scientist 👩‍💻🇨🇱.
 I'm interested in social and educational policy in developing countries.
-I'm currently working as a Consultant at the [Social Development Division of the Economic Commission for Latin America and the Caribbean](https://dds.cepal.org/) <br>
+I'm currently working as a Consultant at the [Social Development Division of the United Nations Economic Commission for Latin America and the Caribbean](https://dds.cepal.org/) <br>
 <br>

 <b>Contact Information</b> <br>